Bonus: Purchase order cost template.

 You should review every step in the purchasing process and question whether that step is adding value anymore.

-You might find that a particular step was put in place ten years ago and for a reason which is not valid anymore.
+You might find that a particular step was put in place ten years ago and for a reason that is not valid anymore.

 Ok, I am stating the obvious here.
 ProcureDesk is a purchasing automation platform, so of course, we talk about automation!